• Skip to primary navigation

 CAA Site Visits and COVID-19

-In June 2020, the CAA approved an emergency policy to conduct virtual site visits during the pandemic.
-Please note that the USDE requires recognized accrediting agencies like the CAA to develop policies and procedures prior to implementing virtual site visit protocols.
-Programs anticipating a fall 2020 site visit, including programs that had visits postponed in spring 2020, were advised of the CAA’s emergency policy.
-Further, in light of continued uncertainty regarding safety risks, including access to campus and travel restrictions, all site visits scheduled for fall 2020 and spring 2021 will be conducted as full-team virtual site visits.
-The CAA is required by USDE to conduct an on-campus follow-up site visit for all programs that a virtual site visit was conducted.
+In June 2020, the CAA approved an emergency policy to conduct virtual site visits [PDF] during the pandemic.
+Please note that the USDE required recognized accrediting agencies like the CAA to develop policies and procedures prior to implementing virtual site visit protocols.
+Programs that were anticipating a CAA site visit during the pandemic were advised of the CAA’s emergency policy and all site visits during 2020–2021 and 2021–2022 academic tersm (N=109) were conducted as virtual site visits.
+The CAA is required by USDE to conduct an on-campus follow-up site visit for all programs for which a virtual site visit was conducted.
 Parameters for the follow-up visits are outlined in Chapter XIX Site Visit Planning and Conduct in the Accreditation Handbook.

-Planning guidelines and resources for conducting virtual site visits are available on the Program Preparation for Site Visits webpage.
+Planning guidelines and resources for conducting site visits are available on the Program Preparation for Site Visits webpage.

 Questions can be directed to the Accreditation Office at accreditation@asha.org.